rocky-linux/documentation/docs/guides/file_sharing/sftp.md

 ### Website Configuration

-!!! hint "About the Following"

-    While we are setting up the web environment here, we aren't going to enable or start `httpd`.
-We know that this setup works.
-If you want to complete the process, all that you would need to do is populate your domain `../html` directories with an index.html file (using `sftp`) and then enable and start `httpd`.
-The enabling of `httpd` is discussed in the previously referenced  [Apache Multisite](../../web/apache-sites-enabled/) document.
-Once you have completed all of the setup in this document, feel free to continue on to enabling, starting, and testing the web service.

 We need two sites created.
 We will create the configurations in `/etc/httpd/sites-available` and then link them to `../sites-enabled`:

 ```